nJoy Vision

 Light Adjustable Lens

 The RxSight™ Light Adjustable Lens is the first and only intraocular lens (IOL) that can be customized after surgery.
 The Light Adjustable Lens is made of a special photosensitive material that can be adjusted in response to ultraviolet (UV) light.
-This optimization is done by your eye doctor in the weeks following lens implantation through a series of non-invasive light treatments that take only a few minutes each.
+This optimization is done in the weeks following lens implantation through a series of non-invasive light treatments that take only a few minutes each.
 You will have the unique ability to adjust and preview your vision until it meets your personal desires and lifestyle requirements.
 The Light Adjustable Lens delivers superior visual outcomes that non-adjustable lenses simply cannot match.
 Imagine being able to test-drive your vision after surgery and having the ability to tailor your vision to your exact needs—that’s now possible with the Light Adjustable Lens.

 Multifocal IOL

 Multifocal IOLs provide both distance and near focus at the same time.
 The lens has different zones set at different powers and is designed so that your brain learns to select the right focus automatically.
 With multiple points of focus, one image is in focus at a time.
+There are several options available now in the U.S. and at nJoy Vision, our surgeons will determine along with you, which implant is best for your vision and your goals.

 Advanced Technology Extended Depth of Focus IOL